ics-py/ics-py/doc/about.rst

 Wanna contribute ?
 I would love your help :)

-Feel free to submit patches, issues, feature requests, pull requests on the `GitHub repo <http://github.com/C4ptainCrunch/ics.py>`_, i'll be glad to fix and merge all thoses.
+Feel free to submit patches, issues, feature requests, pull requests on the `GitHub repo <http://github.com/C4ptainCrunch/ics.py>`_, I'll be glad to fix and merge all thoses.

 Also feel free to send me an `email <mailto:nikita.marchant@gmail.com>`_